Enter the 2019 Competition - click here

 Last year's HBWC winners with judge Prue Goodwin

-The Henrietta Branford Writing Competition is an annual competition for young people which runs in conjunction with the prestigious Branford Boase Award which was set up in memory of the outstanding children’s writer Henrietta Branford and the gifted editor, Wendy Boase, Editorial Director of Walker Books.
+The Henrietta Branford Writing Competition is an annual competition for young people which runs in conjunction with the prestigious Branford Boase Award (BBA).
+The BBA was set up in memory of the outstanding children’s writer Henrietta Branford and the gifted editor, Wendy Boase, Editorial Director of Walker Books.
 They worked together on a number of books, a partnership they greatly enjoyed.
 They both died of cancer in 1999.
-Henrietta Branford felt that a children’s writing competition was an important way to find and encourage the writers of the future.
+Shortly before she died, Henrietta Branford supported a proposal to create a children’s writing competition as a way to find and encourage the writers of the future.